-Of course, Apple officially released its own sleep tracking app — Sleep — as part of watchOS 7 (in late 2020), and it's compatible with every Apple Watch that's a Series 3 or later.
-Apple's new Sleep app works very similarly to the third-party sleep apps that you may or may not have using for years.
-And yes, it integrates your sleep tracking data directly into Apple's Heath app.
+Of course, Apple officially released its own sleep tracking app — Sleep — as part of watchOS 7 (in late 2020), and it's compatible with every current Apple Watch (Series 3 or later).
+Apple's new Sleep app works very similarly to the third-party sleep apps that you may or may not have used for years.
+And yes, it integrates your sleep tracking data directly into Apple's Health app.

 But there are still reasons to use a sleep-tracking app that's not the Sleep app.
-It mostly comes to down to user-interphase and the data that Sleep app actually tracks.
+It mostly comes down to user-interphase and the way you view the data that the app actually tracks.
 Because, well, Apple's Sleep is pretty basic (which some people might like, and others will desire something more).

 The Apple Watch primarily uses two sensors for sleep tracking: its accelerometer and its heart rate sensor.
 The accelerator is used to track your body's movement throughout the night, whether you are tossing and turning or being still; it's also used to track your respiratory patterns or how many times you take a breath per minute during your sleep.
 The heart rate sensor is used to measure your heart rate and then compare it with your breathing patterns.
 The Apple Watch will analyze your metrics to determine how deeply or lightly you were sleeping at a given part of the night.

 Key Features to Look for